timebertt/thesis-controller-sharding/content/20-background.md

     - could be natural sharding key in product (e.g. workspace, project, etc.)
 - request coordination / assignment
   - all nodes know where data is located and proxy requests because partitioning is propagated via gossip (Cassandra, Dynamo)
-  - clients cache data location from Chubby (BigTable)
+  - clients cache data location from Chubby (Bigtable)
   - proxies cache data location from metadata table and proxy requests (MongoDB, Spanner)
   - nodes cache data location from metadata table and proxy requests (CockroachDB)
   - no single-point of failure or bottleneck on request path